godotengine/godot-docs/tutorials/animation/animation_tree.rst

 can_attack()
 ``

-then, changing these variables from code will allow us to control the transitions without having to communicate with the `StateMachine`
+then, changing these variables from code will directly affect the transitions without having to keep references to the `StateMachine` or its elements.